simoneburch/net-protocols-traffic/README.md

 <p>
 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>Create a Resource Group in the Azure portal.
 Within that resource group create a Windows 10 VM and then a Linux (Ubuntu) VM.
 When creating the Linux VM make sure it is in the same Resource Group as the Windows VM and that they also share the same vnet.
-The 'Network Watcher' Resource Group will be automatically created and can observe your virtual network from there.
+The "Network Watcher" Resource Group will be automatically created and can observe your virtual network from there.
 </p>
 <br />